 School Organisation

 Breakfast Club

 Run by Mrs Cookson as a drop-in facility, breakfast club commences at 7.30am every school day with a variety of breakfast items on offer.
-This club costs £3 from 7.30am and £2.50 from 7.45am, payable at the end of each half term.
+This club costs £3 from 7.30 and £2.50 from 7.45, payable at the end of each half term.

 The structure of the school day

 REGISTER 8:55

 MORNING BREAK 10:30-10:45

 LUNCH: 12:15 - 13.10

 AFTERNOON BREAK 14:30 - 14:40

 SCHOOL FINISHES: 15:30

 After school clubs

 Clubs are available for all children.
 There are a wide range of activities available such as craft, sports, music and more.
 Clubs cost £2 per session.
 Payment is requested at the end of each half term through an invoice system.
 We do, on occasion, have clubs run by outside providers, which have a separate cost.

-All Stars We offer wraparound care every day until 6pm.
-Staff provide a 'home away from home', nurturing each child, providing a warm evening meal, and a wide range of activities, for £8.50 per session.
-To use 1 hour of this session costs £3.20.
+All Stars We offer wraparound care until 6pm, Monday - Thursday.
+Miss Williams provides a 'home away from home', nurturing each child, providing a warm evening meal, and a wide range of activities, for £8.50 per session.
 Out of school activities Much of the teaching and learning in school is experience-based.
 We use the local environment, frequently making visits further afield.
 You will always be made aware of the times that your children will be out of school and may be asked to make donations.

 Absence and Attendance Attendance is vital for developing good routines for children and, as such, is tracked by Ofsted as a key performance indicator.
 By law, we have to track attendance daily and all absence - be it lateness after 9am or a days absence - has to be recorded in the official register.
 We promote attendance of 97% or more.
 Where a family falls below 97%, the headteacher will work with other professionals, such as school health, to support the family to raise the child's attendance.
 We do understand that, at times, an absence is unavoidable due to illness or a family wedding etc. In these instances, please do try to let the school office know so that we can ensure that the absence is authorised.
-Please keep medical appointments outside school hours as much as is possible, and provide school with formal proof of the appointment.
+Please keep medical appointments outside school hours as much as is possible.
 Should your child have an absence through sickness or an unavoidable cause, please contact the school either by note, telephone call, email or personal message by 9.30am on the first day of absence and each subsequent day of absence.
-Absences are not permitted during term except in exceptional circumstances which have to be agreed in advance with the headteacher and the pupil welfare governors.
+Absences are not permitted during term except in exceptional circumstances which have to be agreed in advance witht the headteacher.
 A specific form is required for this and is available from the school office.
+Please note that leave of absence will not be granted under any circumstances to years 2 and 6 during the national tests each year in May; and year 1 assessments in June.